ShankarKakumani/inference/README.md

 **Model loading fails**
 - Verify the model file exists and is accessible
-- Check that the model format is supported
+- Check that the model format is supported (.safetensors, .pt, .pth)
 - Ensure sufficient memory is available
 - For URL loading: check internet connectivity and URL validity
 - For Hugging Face models: verify repository and filename exist

 **Slow inference**
-- Enable GPU acceleration if available
+- GPU acceleration is automatically enabled when available
 - Use batch processing for multiple inputs
-- Optimize model with appropriate optimization level
+- Ensure model is properly optimized

 **Memory issues**
 - Always call `dispose()` on sessions
 - Avoid loading multiple large models simultaneously
-- Consider model quantization for memory-constrained devices
+- Monitor cache size and clear when necessary

 ### Error Handling